What are social skills?

 Social skills allow us to create and maintain healthy and satisfying relationships, they help us to know what to say, make good decisions, and how to behave in different social situations.

-Being skilled in social interactions leads to increased success in academic performance, behavior, social and family relationships, and involvement in extracurricular activities.1 While we can all have awkward social moments, children and adolescents with social skill weaknesses routinely have trouble connecting with people and making and keeping friends.2 For these children, learning to get along with others is challenging, whether at school, in sports, or with friends.3
+Being skilled in social interactions leads to increased success in academic performance, behavior, social and family relationships, and involvement in extracurricular activities.
+While we can all have awkward social moments, children and adolescents with social skill weaknesses routinely have trouble connecting with people and making and keeping friends.

 What are examples of social skill deficits?

-Symptoms seen in children with weak social skills can include difficulty in any or all of the following three steps involved in social interaction:2,4
+Symptoms seen in children with weak social skills can include difficulty in any or all of the following three steps involved in social interaction:

 - Doesn’t understand facial expressions or body language

 - Is a poor listener and looses the point of what is being said

 - Is overly literal and doesn’t get sarcasm

 - Doesn’t know how to properly greet people, request information or gain attention